-FDIC Banking Review
+FDIC Banking Review and

-Division of Research
+the FDIC's Division of

 The author summarizes and discusses results of a Federal Deposit Insurance Corporation survey of foreign deposit insurance organizations.
 The article focuses on procedures for resolving and liquidating failed banks.

 Recent legislation permits financial holding companies to engage in merchant banking, a lucrative activity for a handful of large commercial and investment banks for many years.
 The author provides a history of merchant banking and commercial bank involvement in this specialty.

 This regular feature of the FDIC Banking Review contains information on regulatory agency actions, state legislation and regulation, and articles and studies pertinent to banking and deposit insurance issues.

 Editor's note: In "The Cost of the Savings and Loan Crisis: Truth and Consequences," which